tsertkov/cdk-all-the-things/README.md

 - `git clone ...` - Clone this git repo
 - Edit configuration parameters in `config.yaml`
 - `make init` - Install dependencies
+- `make bootstrap-cdk` - Bootstrap cdk for all apps regions
 - `make bootstrap-github-oidc` - Optionally bootstrap github oidc if Github Actions are used for deployments
 - `make bootstrap-secret-key` - Generage age secret key and store it in the cloud
 - `cp secrets-example.yaml secrets.yaml && make secrets-encrypt` - Encrypt provided example secrets